 How to Use Search Engine Filters Well

 In our previous blog series #3 we went over Improving Your Mobile Site from Prefix Box “The Big Guide of Easy Ecommerce Search Optimization Tips.”
 This week we will be reviewing the chapter on How to Use Filters Well.
 Three years ago on Smashing Magazine there was an article which said, “When done right, filters enable users to narrow down a website’s selection of thousands of products to only those few items that match their particular needs and interests.
 Yet, despite it being a central aspect of the user’s e-commerce product browsing, most websites offer a lackluster filtering experience.
 In fact, our 2015 benchmark reveals that only 16% of major e-commerce websites offer a reasonably good filtering experience.”
-We are going to review just a few tips on how to use these filters.
+We are going to review just a few tips on how to use these website search filters.

 - Show Filters Relevant to the Search

 - Place Your Filters Appropriately

 Place your refinement options in a location that’s easily visible, so people can find and use them.
 Prefixbox has found that filters on the left – side perform the best.

 - Make them Intuitive

 What does this mean?
-Name your search result filters so shoppers can easily understand them and make sense for the products you sell such as; drop down menus, check boxes, range selection bars.
+Name your website search filters so shoppers can easily understand them and make sense for the products you sell such as; drop down menus, check boxes, range selection bars.
 Use what you are most familiar with and go from there.